 Are you the type of employee that is entitled to overtime pay?

-Q. Could you explain the two categories, or types of employees?
+Q. Could you explain the difference between exempt and non-exempt employees?

 Executive Exemption

-The employee’s primary duty must be managing the enterprise, or managing a customarily recognized department or subdivision of the enterprise;
+The employee’s primary duty must be managing the business or a department of the business;

-The employee must customarily and regularly direct the work of at least two or more other full-time employees or their equivalent; and
+The employee must supervise at least two or more other full-time employees or their equivalent; and

 Administrative Exemption

-The employee’s primary duty must be the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer’s customers; and
+The employee’s primary duty must include office or non-manual work involving the management or general business operations of the enterprise or it’s customers; and

-The primary duty of the employee must involve the practice of discretion and independent judgment, involving matters of significance.
+The employee must exercise discretion and independent judgment regarding matters of significance.

 Professional Exemption

-For the learned professional employee exemption to apply , the following tests must be met;
+For the Learned Professional Exemption to apply, the following tests must be met:

 The advanced knowledge must come from the field of science or learning; and